strategicdata/pmhc-mds-spec/doc/user-documentation/data-entry.rst

 Adding a Practitioner
 ----------------------

-You can edit a practitioner's details through the organisation tab, by following these steps:
+You can add a practitioner's details through the organisation tab, by following these steps:

 1. Once :ref:`find-practitioner`
 2. From the Practitioners tab, click the Add New Practitioner tab.